lonycell/grafana.v7/docs/sources/features/panels/gauge.md

   * `Calculation` - Show a calculated value like min or max based on all rows.
   * `All values` - Show a separate stat for every row.
 * Calc
   * Specify calculation / reducer function.
-Since this panel is designed to only show a single value Grafana needs to know how to reduce a fields many values to a single value.
+Since this panel is designed to only show a single value ThingSPIN needs to know how to reduce a fields many values to a single value.
 * Labels - Controls if thresholds values are shown.
 * Markers - Controls if a thresholds band is shown outside the inner gauge value band.